hoomano/mojodex/background/README.md

 # MOJODEX Background

 The background backend is responsible for processing data in the background.
-It is useful for long-running process that would otherwise block the main backend (like using tools in tasks).
+It is useful for long-running process that would otherwise block the main backend.
 It is also useful for processing batch data (like sending emails or notifs to a group of users).